evbogue/jschi/talk.md

 <iframe src='https://jschi2.deno.dev/'></iframe>

-Question: Will this type of app work on Serverless Servers?
+Question: Will this type of app work on serverless servers?

 ---